gkthiruvathukal/thiruvathukal-home-sphinx/source/index.rst

 Welcome
 ========

-Welcome to the home page of George K. Thiruvathukal, PhD, `Professor of Computer Science at Loyola University Chicago <https://luc.edu/gkthiruvathukal>`_ and `Visiting Faculty at Argonne National Laboratory (ALCF) <https://www.alcf.anl.gov/staff-directory/george-k-thiruvathukal>`_.
-I also collaborate with and lead software engineering for the CAM\ :superscript:`2` Project (`cam2project.net <https://cam2project.net>`_) at Purdue University.
+You've reached the home page for George K. Thiruvathukal, PhD.

+I'm `Professor of Computer Science at Loyola University Chicago <https://luc.edu/gkthiruvathukal>`_ where I direct the `Software Systems Laboratory <https://ssl.cs.luc.edu/>`_ (site unveiling any day now).

+I'm also `Visiting Faculty at Argonne National Laboratory (ALCF) <https://www.alcf.anl.gov/staff-directory/george-k-thiruvathukal>`_ and collaborate and serve as the lead of software engineering on the CAM\ :superscript:`2` Project at `Purdue University in the ECE Department <https://cam2project.net>`_.

+My research and teaching interests include software engineering, distributed systems, high-performance computing, cyber-physical systems, programming languages and systems, history of computing, computational and data science, computing education, and ethical/legal/social issues in computer science.
+See :doc:`publications` if you are looking for any of my published work.

-For more information about me and my work, please see the :doc:`about` page.
+For more information, see the :doc:`about` page.
-See the :ref:`genindex` for a more topical view of this site.

 .. toctree::